sin-decade/card-counter/README.md

 YaCardCounter
 ```

-You can find documentation at [here](https://yacodelab.github.io/YaCardCounter/docs/html/).
+You can find the documentation [here](https://yacodelab.github.io/YaCardCounter/docs/html/).

 ### License